baethon/phln/docs/functions.md

 ## either
 `(*... -> Boolean) -> (*... -> Boolean) -> (*... -> Boolean)`
+`Boolean -> Boolean -> Boolean`

+Returns `true` when one of two provided values is truthy.

+This function is polymorphic and supports two cases:
-A function wrapping calls to the two functions in an `||` operation, returning `true` if at least one of the functions will return truthy value.
+1. when both values are predicates it will return wrapper function which call to the two functions in an `||` operation, returning `true` if at least one of the functions will return truthy value.
+2. when both values are booleans it will return result of `||` operation

 ```php
 $lt10 = P::partial(P::lt, [P::__, 10]);